 Native to North India, Kathak is one of the six classical Indian dance forms.
-Kathak originated within Hindu temples as a storytelling device for portraying the epic tales contained within the Hindu scriptures, Mahabharata and Ramayana.
+Kathak originated within Hindu temples as a storytelling device for portraying the epic tales from Hindu scriptures, Mahabharata and Ramayana.
 Poetry was combined with rhythmic movement to aid in the worshipful storytelling.

 However, the stories didn’t stay within the temple walls for long.
-Nomadic Kathakars, or wandering storytellers, soon began carrying the dances throughout the country.
+Nomadic Kathakars, or wandering storytellers, soon began carrying the dances throughout the India.
 They added emotions and facial expressions to their performances, further developing the dance to include elements of mime.
 In this way, Kathak transitioned from its secluded, devotional origins to a more accessible, multi-disciplined entertainment tradition.

 During the medieval period, Kathak became an established part of court culture, performed under the patronage of India’s Persian kings and Muslim moghuls.
 This sealed Kathak’s transition from colloquial entertainment to classical art form.
 Behind palace walls, the emotional and graceful storytelling inherent in its Hindu roots combined with the more technical postures, rhythmic mathematics of Islam.
 The mesmerizing, precise, and pulsating footwork, as well as the graceful yet detailed carriage of the upper body, hand placements, and facial expressions demonstrate Kathak’s diverse cultural influences.
 Thus, Kathak developed into a strong dance tradition that incorporates elements of both Hindu and Muslim culture.